Lessons Learned from My Sickness Part 13: Don’t Ask “Why me?” Ask, What Will I Do?

 I appreciate the outburst made by a close friend (a barangay captain or village leader) when he heard about my sickness.

 He said: Why does it have to be Pastor?
-Why not druglords, addicts, hired killers, holduppers, swindlers, who just create problems and sow havoc to society?
+Why not drug lords, addicts, hired killers, holdup-ers, swindlers, who create problems and sow havoc to society?

-I understand his sentiments but I hesitate to agree with him.
-It would be very presumptous for me to think that I am exempted to have this sickness because I am a Pastor.
+I understand his sentiments, but I hesitate to agree with him.
+It would be very presumptuous to think that I am exempted from having this sickness because I am a Pastor.